codewars/docs/content/languages/c/authoring/index.md

 Compiler options related to warnings used by the C runner are somewhat strict and require some discipline to get the code to compile cleanly. `-Wall` and `-Wextra` may cause numerous warnings and some of them are very pedantic.
 However, code of C kata should still compile cleanly, without any warnings logged to the console.
 Even when a warning does not cause any problem with tests, users get distracted by them and blame them for failing tests.

-### Memory management
+### Working with pointers and memory management

 Unlike many modern, high-level languages, C does not manage memory automatically.
 Manual memory management is a very vast and complex topic, with many possible ways of achieving the goal depending on a specific case, caveats, and pitfalls.

-Whenever a kata needs to return a string or an array, C authors tend to use the naive technique of allocating the memory in the solution function, and freeing it in the test suite.
-This approach mimics the behavior known from other languages where returning an array or object from inside of the user's solution is perfectly valid, but it's hardly ever a valid way of working with unmanaged memory.
+Data hidden behind pointers can be arranged in many possible ways.
+Whenever a kata passes in a pointer to the user's solution, or requires it to return or manipulate a pointer or data referenced by it, it should **explicitly** and **clearly** provide all information necessary to carry out the operation correctly.
+The information can be put either in a [language-specific paragraph](#description) in the kata description, or as a comment in the ["Solution setup" snippet](/authoring/guidelines/sample-tests/).
+When necessary, sample tests should present an example of how data is composed, passed to the user solution, fetched from it, worked on, and cleaned up afterwards.
+When the structure, layout, or allocation scheme of a pointed data is not described, users cannot know how to implement requirements without causing either a crash or a memory leak.
+Authors can choose the ownership strategy their kata should use, and the memory can be managed either by the test suite, by the user, or both.
+However they should be aware what are the advantages and disadvantages of each such strategy, and when and which applies the best.

+Possible ways of handling memory management are described in the [Memory Management in C kata](/languages/c/authoring/memory-management-techniques/) article.

 One of the consequences of unmanaged memory is that it's strongly recommended against returning string constants from C functions, especially when translating kata from other languages.
 Returning a string in other languages is not a problem, but in C it always raises questions of who should allocate it and how it should be allocated.
 Consider replacing the string with some simpler data type (eventually aliased with a `typedef`), and/or provide some symbolic constants for available values.
 For example, if the requirement for the JavaScript version is: _"Return the string 'BLACK' if a black pawn will be captured first, 'WHITE' if a white one, and 'NONE' if all pawns are safe."_, C version should preferably provide and use the named constants `BLACK`, `WHITE` and `NONE`.
 If the author decides to keep raw C-strings as elements of the kata interface, they should clearly specify the required allocation scheme.

-Possible ways of handling memory management are described in the [Memory Management in C kata](/languages/c/authoring/memory-management-techniques/) article.
-But whichever approach is chosen, even the most obvious one, it should be described either in the kata description (preferably in in a C-specific paragraph), or in the initial solution stub as a comment, and in sample tests as an example of a call to the solution.

 ## Tests